 What activities are there on offer if you don’t ride?

 Nothing.
-Literally, there are no other activities on offer for those who can’t ride or don’t want to.
+Literally, there are no other activities on offer for those who can’t ride or don’t want to ride.
 Our crew had 5 members who due to health reasons couldn’t ride.
 You are expected to entertain yourself with a book or if you can rope someone into it there is a games room.
-In which we found a 1983 Trivial Pursuit- Genius edition.
+In which we found a 1983 Trivial Pursuit- Genius edition (and yes we did play it).
 As we were camping at the cheap end of the estancia there are no staff around during the day to assist you.
 The only time that we saw the staff was during horse riding drop off and pick up times.
 And the other aforementioned obligatory child minding times.
+If you are lucky you can have a friendly staff member draw you a map of a hiking area.

 Is Los Potreros really that awful?

 This is an overview of our personal experience.
 There are several incidents that I’ve omitted, as this article is already rather long-winded enough and the end result is just a double of how we were treated.
 At no point did we feel like we were paying guests.
 We were looked down upon for the majority of the time we stayed here.
-In the end, I felt as if I was one of the London children who had been sent to the countryside during the London Bombings.
+In the end, I felt as if I was one of the London children who had been sent to the countryside during the London Bombings and was unwanted.
 Sent away to get fresh air, be safe and be well behaved and not upset the lord.
 I really had wanted to write a much better tale for you.
 One that showed us having a wonderful time.
 Enjoying the very rare occasion that James and I ride together.
-But in all honesty, I couldn’t.
+But in all honesty, I couldn’t sit here and lie to you.
+This was a shitty, shitty experience.

 The estancia has been running as a tourist destination for more than 15 years.
-They know how to entertain and please guests.
+They should know how to entertain and please guests.
 Guests with money.
 Guests who are willing and able to pay and play within their rules.
 I can’t honestly say that yes you should come here and experience the estancia how I did because it was severely lacking.
-If you have the funds, and one day I hope that I will, then do yourself a favour and stay at the estancia.
+If you have the funds, and one day I hope that I will, then do yourself a favour and stay at the estancia and not in cheapsville camping.

 Founder, Principal Blogger & Coffee Drinker